wuweizhang0723/scDLM/README.md

 ## Data
 * Google drive: https://drive.google.com/drive/folders/1DvicjZRVsugAhMHMQrHxwMBo_tjPotZ9?usp=sharing
 * hg38 reference genome is used.
-* Download the data from google drive and create a `data` folder to save it.
+* Download the data from google drive and create a `data` folder in the root directory to save it.

 ## Model Training
 * `cd scripts`